Open University in Ireland

 International Relations

-This masters degree will equip you with the tools to analyse key global challenges.
-This includes how the world responds to international division, rising powers, national and global security threats, the rise of populism, and global ethical dilemmas.
-You'll gain a comprehensive grounding in core conceptual, empirical and theoretical debates in international relations.
-You'll develop your knowledge of research methods as you progress, culminating in an extended, independently researched dissertation.
-You'll also deepen a number of skills that are crucial to enhancing your career development and academic and professional research skills.
+This masters degree will equip you with the tools to understand and analyse a range of contemporary global issues.
+You’ll look at real-world challenges, including international division, rising powers, national and global security threats, the rise of populism, and worldwide ethical dilemmas.
+This will give you a comprehensive grounding in core conceptual, empirical and theoretical debates in international relations.
+Mainstream and critical approaches are taught side by side, covering a range of practical cases and perspectives from around the world.
+In addition, you'll deepen a number of skills that are crucial to enhancing your career development and research ability.

 Subjects taught